GGupta721/MultiPlatform-TextEditorApp/README.md

-# Polygot Text Editor Application
+# Polyglot Text Editor Application

 This project is an implementation of a simple text editor application that provides users with various customization features such as underline, bold, italic, alignment, and more.
 Additionally, it includes a spell-check feature to identify spelling mistakes in the text.